xwausse/SQL-homework/lesson-12/homework/homework.md

 ---

-6.Total over 50 and least
+6. Total over 50 and least
 **Find total Sales amount for the orders which weights more than 50 for each customer along with their least weight.(from TSQL2012 database, Sales.Orders Table)**

 ---

-7.Carts
+7. Carts

 **You have the tables below, write a query to get the expected output**